Jpablo55/Portafolio-/README.md

 #  Portfolio Web - Juan Pablo Jiménez Cardona

 Welcome to my personal portfolio!
-Here I showcase some of the projects I've developed while learning and improving my skills as a web developer.
+Here I show some of the projects I've developed while learning and improving my skills as a web developer.

 This portfolio is built using **HTML5** and **CSS3**, with a clear structure and responsive design.
 It displays information about me, my featured projects, and a contact section.